LunarLogic/starability/README.md

 [You can check how Starability.css looks here.](http://lunarlogic.github.io/starability/)

-## How to use
+## Folder Structure

 **This step by step tutorial is based on an assumption that your file structure in project directory looks as it follows:**

-- index.html
+* index.html
-- /css
+* /css
-  - css file with chosen rating (eg.: starability-fade.min.css)
+  * css file with chosen rating (eg.: starability-fade.min.css)
-- /starability-images
+* /starability-images
-  - icons.png
+  * icons.png
-  - icons@2x.png
+  * icons@2x.png
-  - icons-checkmark.png *(include this file if you are going to use checkmark rating)*
+  * icons-checkmark.png *(include this file if you are going to use checkmark rating)*
-  - icons-checkmar@2x.png *(include this file if you are going to use checkmark rating)*
+  * icons-checkmar@2x.png *(include this file if you are going to use checkmark rating)*

 If you have different file structure, remember to update file paths for icons (in css files) and css stylesheet link (in HTML <head>).

----
+## How to use

-1. First [copy the structure of HTML](https://github.com/LunarLogic/starability/blob/master/index.html) (fieldset and insides), to make sure the styles work correctly.
-We rely heavily here on the structure.
-Notice that the radio buttons order is inverted: we start with number 5 and go all way down to 1.
-Go to Lea Verou's [blogpost](http://lea.verou.me/2011/08/accessible-star-rating-widget-with-pure-css/), to find out why.
+1. [Copy the structure of HTML](https://github.com/LunarLogic/starability/blob/master/index.html) (fieldset and insides), to make sure the styles work correctly.
 If you want more than one rating widget on the same page, remember that the **id's need to be different for each radio buttons collection**:

     ```html